mboguslawski/ILI9486/README.md

 > void drawLine(uint16_t xStart, uint16_t yStart, uint16_t xEnd, uint16_t yEnd, ILI9486_COLOR color)

 Above method is used to draw line between any two points (might be not straight).

+- #### Changing orientation
+>void setOrientation(Orientation orientation)

+Use above method to change the order in which GRAM is scanned

 - #### Custom drawing on screen
 > void setPixel(uint16_t x, uint16_t y, ILI9486_COLOR color)